Tuesday, 3 February 2009

 Crail History East Neuk of Fife Scotland

-Crail History East Neuk of Fife Scotland.
-The name was formerly written; Karal, Karel, Chard, Carlo, Caryle, Carraill, and Carraile, and is supposed to be derived from Caer a town or fortified place, and ail a corner.
-It is only about two miles distant from the very East Neuk.
+The name Crail was formerly written; Karal, Karel, Chard, Carlo, Caryle, Carraill, and Carraile, and is supposed to be derived from Caer a town or fortified place, and ail a corner.

 Pre-Christian Inhabitants.
 That the district was inhabited in pre-Christian times, seems to be proved by the "many urns containing caleined bones," which "have been dug up in different parts of the parish."
 Seven were found at a place called Swinkie Hill, in 1843, several of which are now in the St Andrews museum.
 Though not going quite so far back, the stone coffins which have been found at Castle Haven, and near Constantine's Cave, belong to a remote period, and so do the two surviving specimens of sculptured stones.
 The Caiplie Caves, and also Constantine's, were doubtless inhabited by the early missionaries of the district, and there is reason to believe that even in still earlier times they were the abodes of our savage ancestors.